What Is Lymphatic Drainage Massage and Does It Work?

 Can lymphatic massage get rid of cellulite?

-As appealing as it sounds, it seems that this claim isn’t backed by hard data as yet.
-As of 2022, there still isn’t any high-quality research or data that further investigates MLD on cellulite.
+As appealing as it sounds, it seems that the cellulite claim isn’t backed by hard data yet.
+As of 2023, there isn’t any high-quality research or data that further investigates MLD on cellulite.

 Lymphatic drainage massage for sports medicine